-Transfer your traditional stone facades of brick, clay brick or plates to the third dimension – with slip casting ceramic.
-The team at m&r Manufaktur GmbH is available to architects, planners and facade constructors in all phases of development as a competent partner.
+Transfer your traditional stone façades of brick, clay brick or plates to the third dimension – with m&r ceramic.
+The team at m&r Manufaktur GmbH is available to architects, planners and façade constructors in all phases of development as a competent partner.

-We produce ceramic on an area of over 6,000 square meters, by hand.
-Ceramic production is unique because of the decoration possibilities.
-With our Ceramic printing techniques we offer the option of putting images and effects on the ceramic tiles – on flat and on three-dimensional shapes.
+We produce architectural ceramics on an area of over 6,000 square meters, mainly by hand.
+In addition to all common shaping processes, the manufactory also offers a special feature: With our ceramic printing techniques we offer the option of putting images and effects on the tiles – on flat and on three-dimensional shapes.

-For further details on production capacities and finishing times for ceramics please contact Manufaktur directly.
+For further details on production capacities and façade planning process please contact us directly.
 We look forward to speaking to you.

-These tiles for the Museum of Culture in Basle give a good impression of the effects that are possible with ceramics.
+These tiles for the Museum of Culture in Basle give a good impression of the effects that are possible with architectural ceramics.
 Singularly unremarkable they develop in their contact with light and this concentrates all their strength.
-The draft comes from the architects, Herzog & de Meuron in Basle/Proplaning AG.
-In order to support the new roof a special construction has been built.
+The design comes from the architects, Herzog & de Meuron in Basle/Proplaning AG.
+In order to support the new roof a special substructure system has been built.
 The special framework functions with a double-layered composite slab as a static unit.
 It was, so to say, set up on the existing walls like a new attic floor.
 This is not visible to the visitors – the complex special frameworks perform their service discreetly under the covering.
 But it is directly hereby that the project shows the strength of the steel construction, for the realisation of complex, light geometric shapes.
 The project received special recognition in the course of the PriexAcier 2011.
-The 3D Tiles were produced on behalf of AGROB BUCHTAL.
+The 3d tiles were produced on behalf of AGROB BUCHTAL.

 © zpf Ingenieure

-Architects Christensen & Co. have redesigned the K.B. hall in Copenhagen: a combination of large-format 3D ceramic tiles and flat terracotta panels. m&r Manufaktur developed and manufactured the shape elements on behalf of NBK Architectural Terracotta.
+Architects Christensen & Co. have redesigned the K.B. hall in Copenhagen: a combination of large-format 3d ceramic tiles and flat terracotta panels. m&r Manufaktur developed and manufactured the shaped elements on behalf of NBK Architectural Terracotta.

 © martin schubert

 At last it’s happening: The Catholic church association in Poing in Bavaria is getting a new house of God.
 And not just any one!
-The second church of the parish, in the Upper Bavaria district of Ebersberg, is receiving a coating of 3D-ceramic-tiles.
-The design came from the offices of meck architekten, Munich.
+The second church of the parish, in the Upper Bavaria district of Ebersberg, is receiving a sculptural façade of 3d terracotta tiles.
+The design was created by meck architekten, Munich.
 The quadratic tiles consist of four levels.
-Three of these levels are raised in the form of a pyramid and point upwards in different sizes.
-This gives the facade special depth and is a sight for the eyes from a long way off already.
-At the beginning of 2016 we are delivering the first part of the total 2,200 m2 3D-facade.
-The sub-construction is being carried out by Degen + Rogowski Fassadentechnik.
-The church should be finished around mid 2017 and offer space for up to 350 people.
+Three of these levels are raised in the shape of a pyramid and point upwards in different sizes.
+This gives the façade special depth.
+In 2016 we startet delivering the first part of the total 2,200 m2 3d façade.
+The sub-construction has been carried out by Degen + Rogowski Fassadentechnik.

 © Peter Linser and schneider+schumacher

-A further project in the area of ceramic facades and U-Bahn design are the stations of the Wehrhahnlinie Dusseldorf.
+A further project in the area of ceramic façades and metro design are the stations of the Wehrhahnlinie Dusseldorf.
 There we have cooperated with our finishing techniques in the implementation of the three model rooms of Ralf Brög.

 © NBK/Andreas Lechtape